microsoft/api-guidelines/graph/patterns/dictionary.md

 ## Solution

 API designers use a JSON object to represent a dictionary in an `application/json` response payload.
-When describing the model in CSDL, a new complex type can be created that derives from `Org.OData.Core.V1.Dictionary` and then uses the `Org.OData.Validation.V1.OpenPropertyTypeConstraint` to constrain the type that can be used for the values in the dictionary.
+When describing the model in CSDL, a new complex type can be created that derives from `Org.OData.Core.V1.Dictionary` and then uses the `Org.OData.Validation.V1.OpenPropertyTypeConstraint` to constrain the type that can be used for the values in the dictionary as appropriate.

-Dictionary entries can be added via `POST`, updated via `PATCH`, and removed by setting the entry value to `null`.
-Multiple entries can be updated at the same time by using `PATCH` on the dictionary property.
+Dictionary values can be added, removed, or modified via `PATCH` to the dictionary property.
+Values are removed by setting the property to `null`.

 ## When to use this pattern